nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

+1. **Performance**
+    * Result should appear within 0.3 seconds after user keys in a command.
+2. **Reliability**
-1. Should be able to hold up to 1000 line items in the house without any sluggish performance for typical usage.
+    * Should be able to hold up to 1000 line items in the house without any sluggish performance for typical usage.
+3. **Portability**
-2. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+    * Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+4. **Usability**
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+    * A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster by typing rather than using the mouse.
-4. Should work with or without Internet connection.
+    * StoreMando should work with or without Internet connection.

-*{More to be added}*

 ### Glossary